fadado/jqt/docs/content/content.md

 ### Front matter

-Pandoc accepts YAML metadata intermixed with MarkDown content. _jqt_ extracts the YAML front matter, located at the very beginning of the file, and injects it into the render stage under a global JSON object named `.page`.
+_jqt_ extracts the YAML front matter, located at the very beginning of the file, and injcontent. ects it into the render stage under a global JSON object named `.page`.

 ### Body

 Pandoc converts the document body to HTML, and _jqt_ injects it into the render stage under the global JSON scalar `.page._content`.
-If the document contains fenced code blocks specifying the language of the code block, the highlight code will be in the scalar `.page._highlight`.
-Also, the table of contents is available in the scalar `.page._toc`, and the path to the document file in the scalar `.page._path`.
+If the document contains fenced code blocks specifying the language of the code block, the related highlight CSS code will be in the scalar `.page._highlight`.
+Also, the HTML table of contents is available in the scalar `.page._toc`, and the path to the document file in the scalar `.page._path`.

 ## Document syntax

-The document conversion has two stages.
-In the first text is preprocessed, and the second does the proper conversion to HTML.
+Document's conversion has two stages.
+In the first the text is preprocessed, and the second does the proper conversion to HTML.

 ### Preprocessing